-2. Offer laughter that benefits all.
-Humor changes the chemistry of brains by ramping up serotonin drugs. have you ever seen dangerous mental chemicals fade into holiday hilarity whenever you exchange sarcasm for a laugh or two that benefits all.
+2. laughter that benefits all.
+Humor literally changes the chemistry of brains by ramping up serotonin drugs.
+Have you ever seen holiday hilarity whenever somebody exchanges sarcasm for a laugh or two that benefits all.
 What if you tell a comical holiday story that laughs at yourself to get the giggles going with a friend or family member?

-3. Bring music to shut-ins.
+3. music to shut-ins.
 Singing together offers a unique gift opportunity for elders or shut-ins and all it takes is an invitation to a few people you know to organize a holiday sing-a-long.
-Did you know that singing groups can also build trust among people so that differences emerge as gifts.
+Did you know that singing groups can also build trust among people so that differences emerge more as gifts that people value.
 Pelle Ahlerup, U of Gothenburg showed how singing together adds oxytocin, the trust brain chemical.
-Imagine the gift of a few friends who gather together to sing holiday tunes in a senior’s home?
+Imagine the gift of a few friends who gather together to sing holiday tunes in a senior’s home or hospital.

-4. Tame tigers of holiday anxiety.
+4. calm where you meet holiday anxiety.
 For some people frustrations are fueled by disappointments or anxiety from, “I’ll give if you give back syndrome” so that holiday magic dies.
-Show a discouraged or anxious friend how to tame the brain’s amygdala and watch bad moods lighten into fun and frivolity.
-What if you invite one busy friend to help you plan a cheery surprise for somebody with less this holiday?
+Why not show a discouraged or anxious friend how to dial the brain’s amygdala toward a calm setting, and watch bad moods lighten into fun and frivolity.
+Why not invite a discouraged friend or anxious peer to help you plan a cheery surprise for somebody with less this holiday?

-5. Flip your filter for a finer look.
-Look at the holiday celebration through another person’s eyes, and you’ll open new neuron pathways into cheer.
-What if you listened to a friend’s holiday expectations – and then suggest one possibility that would enhance that person’s dream.
+5. new filters for a finer look.
+Glance at the holiday celebration through an enthusiastic person’s eyes, and you’ll open new neuron pathways into cheer that passes fun along.
+Or listen to a friend’s holiday expectations – and then suggest one cool possibility that would enhance that person’s dream.
 People experience gifts in different ways – and to hear a person’s unique ideas is to give back the gift of listening through that person’s filter in ways that benefit through a finer look.

-6. Whistle while you work.
-Prepare holiday fun to music that rings in merriment.
+6. whistling while you work.
+Prepare holiday fun against a background of music that rings in merriment.
 Did you know, for instance, that music changes brain wave speeds and can lighten people’s moods.
 Sound like a fun gift to give anybody you know?
 What if you were to plan a musical extravaganza as this YouTube of a mall flash mob?

-8. Unpack multiple intelligences to capture seasonal spirit that many miss.
+8. unpacked multiple intelligences to capture seasonal spirit that many miss.
 Watch this homeless man sing of hope and holiday “diamonds in the sky,” for instance!
-What if you value a holiday gift (or intelligence) from an unlikely place this season?
+What if you value or encourage a holiday gift (of a person’s unique intelligence) from an unlikely place this season?

 Oh, and one final holiday brain-booster –